 - Once a 2T chair hits the market there will be much media interest providing automatic PR.
 Firms without a 2T model are likely to be disadvantaged.

-Some MANUFACTURERS of ergonomic chairs are mentioned in ‘ Various chairs.
-How do they measure up? ‘ Intended only to illustrate points in relation to the 2T concept and include :-
+- Some MANUFACTURERS of ergonomic chairs, are mentioned in ‘ Various chairs.
+How do they measure up? ‘.
+Interesting for various reasons and Intended only to illustrate points in relation to the 2T concept and include :-

 - LBP (& 2T) is already of interest to Insurance.